Important information

 Any offer is usually conditional on your achievement of specified entry requirements.
 Your offer will include:

-• Copies of your GCSE English Language, Mathematics and Science certificates or equivalent (you must check any equivalence with us as not all are acceptable for teacher training courses).
+- Copies of your GCSE English Language, Mathematics and Science certificates (or approved equivalents).
+You must verify equivalent qualifications with us before interview, as not all alternatives are acceptable for teacher training.

-• Successful completion of Medical Clearance process (LJMU will contact you separately once you have made LJMU your Firm choice usually from April 2025 onwards).
+- Successful completion of Medical Clearance process LJMU will contact you separately once you have accepted your offer of a place at LJMU, usually from April 2026 onwards.

 Please note: